aaatipamula/Notes/Math/Linear Algebra.md

 ## *Systems* of *Linear Equations*

+There are **3 operations** that can be performed on Linear Systems:
+1. Interchanging two equations
+2. Multiply one equations by a nonzero number
+3. Add the multiple of one equation to another

 **All** linear equations will fall under one of these three types of solutions:
-1. No Solution
+1. No solution
-2. One Unique Solution
+2. One unique solution
-3. $\infty$ many solutions
+3. $\infty$  solutions

 > NOTE: This will not occur for *non-linear* equations